Hammy McMillan Jr.: 2022–present

 Team Mouat started the 2024–25 season strong, winning the 2024 Tour Challenge over Gushue 10–3.
 The win gave the Mouat rink their first Tour Challenge win, and with it, Team Mouat had won a championship in each of the tour's five slams in their career.
 The Mouat rink continued their winning streak at the 2024 Canadian Open, again beating Gushue in the final 6–3, and going undefeated to win the title.
 Team Mouat would again represent Scotland at the 2024 European Curling Championships, where the team would go 8–1 in the round robin, but lose to Germany's Marc Muskatewitz 9–7 in the final.
 The Mouat rink would rebound quickly, winning their third straight 2024-25 Grand Slam title, this time defeating Brad Jacobs Alberta-based rink in the 2024 National final, 5–3.
 It was a career 9th Slam win for Team Mouat, who finished the event with a 6–1 record.
 Team Mouat would however lose their second-straight Scottish National Championship, losing to Ross Whyte in the final 8–3.
 However, as the current #1 ranked team in the world, Mouat was again selected by Scottish Curling to represent Scotland at the 2025 World Men's Curling Championship.
 At the 2025 Worlds, the Mouat rink made the most of their selection, winning their second World Championship title, beating Switzerland's Schwaller 5-4 in the final.

 Personal life

-McMillan Jr. is employed as a curling development officer.
+McMillan is employed as a curling development officer.
 He is the son of world champion Hammy McMillan.
-His cousins Grant Hardie and Bobby Lammie both play on his team.
+His cousin Grant Hardie plays on his team.
 His cousin Robyn Munro is his mixed doubles partner.